How It Works

 Level 4: Social Economy

-Students access tech. to create media for their ideas and completed workplace tasks.
+Students access technology to create media for their ideas and completed workplace tasks.

 Students build confidence and self-efficacy by presenting their work and interpreting questions and feedback.